 Treasured by UNESCO, this reserve is considered to be one of the most important in all of West Africa because of the lowland rainforests and grass plains.
 The earthy roads are lined with tall grasses and the area is famous for its toads, butterflies, and chimpanzees.
 The Mount Nimba Strict Nature Reserve is situated close to the borders of Liberia and Guinea.

 While Sassandra can look undeveloped in some photos, it is a popular place because of its beaches and colonial history.
 With influence from the French, British, and Portuguese, it was one a major logging port in West Africa.
 Now, the area is filled with bars and cafes, while the industrialization has been pushed further from the resorts.

 Marahoué National Park

-For the nature advocates, this is one of the most important parks to visit because of its devasting loss.
+For the nature advocates, this is one of the most important parks to visit because of its devastating loss.
 With 93% of its habitat lost in the last ten years, this park is an important image for the advocation of preserving our precious wildlife.
-But it is still important for tourists to visit because they can change the future and help bring back the park’s former glory.
+But it is still important for tourists to visit because they can change the future and help bring back Marahoué National Park’s former glory.

 Get Out and Go

 While Côte d’Ivoire may not be the landscape that you envision for Africa, it is still a beautiful destination that can help you reconnect with the roots of nature.
 The various national parks and reserves have worked hard to preserve West Africa’s wildlife and the country’s history only gives you more to explore.
 From a trouble past to a bright future, Côte d’Ivoire is putting itself on the map and becoming one of the best up and coming travel destinations.